ProvataHealth/policies/source/sections/introduction.md

 The physical infrastructure environment is hosted at [Rackspace](http://broadcast.rackspace.com/downloads/pdfs/RackspaceSecurityApproach.pdf), [Amazon Web Services](https://aws.amazon.com/) (AWS), [Microsoft Azure](https://azure.microsoft.com/), and [IBM SoftLayer](http://www.softlayer.com/).
 The network components and supporting network infrastructure are contained within the Rackspace, AWS, Azure, and SoftLayer infrastructures and managed by Rackspace, AWS, Microsoft, and IBM (respectively).
 Provata Health does not have physical access into the network components.
 The Provata Health environment consists of Cisco firewalls, Apache and nginx web servers, Dropwizard Java application servers, Percona and PostgreSQL database servers, Logstash logging servers, Linux Ubuntu monitoring servers, Salt configuration management server, OSSEC IDS services, Docker containers, and developer tools servers running on Linux Ubuntu.

 Within the Provata Health Platform on Rackspace, AWS, Azure, and SoftLayer, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Provata Health assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.

-In the case of PaaS Customers, it is the responsibility of the Customer to restrict, secure, and assure the privacy of all ePHI data at the Application Level, as this is not under the control or purview of Provata Health.

 The data and network segmentation mechanism differs depending on the primitives offered by the underlying cloud provider infrastructure: